Cost of Living in Lancaster PA: 2026 Monthly Budget

 Private School Tuition

-1. Calculate: divide the annual tuition by 12 to set a steady monthly amount.
+1. Calculate: Divide annual tuition by 12 for a steady monthly estimate.

-3. Plan: include tuition alongside rent, childcare, and other recurring expenses.
+3. Plan: Add tuition beside rent, childcare, insurance, and transport.

 Taxes, Local Fees, and Cost Comparisons